 Any individual who enrolls in ULSD, agrees to, and will comply with the rules of UofL, ULSD, and affiliated hospitals and clinics.
 Students are instructed to familiarize themselves with UofL and ULSD regulations concerning, but not limited to, plagiarism, neglect of study, academic integrity, definition of cheating, and illegal or inappropriate behavoir.

 Promotion and Clinic Privileges

-Promotion through curriculum each semester is at the discretion of the Student Progress and Promotion Committee (SPPC) as based on successful completion of required courses.
+Promotion through the DMD curriculum each semester is at the discretion of the Student Progress and Promotion Committee (SPPC) based on successful completion of required courses.